Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image Human Services - West Prince Campus banner image

 Understanding Exceptionalities I

-This course provides students with an introduction to the topic of exceptionalities, focusing on intellectual and physical disabilities.
-Through exploration of neurological structures and functions, historical definitions, diagnostic criteria, classification systems, and available supports and interventions, students will develop the knowledge and skills necessary to discuss the needs of individuals with disabilities.
+An introduction to exceptionalities, including intellectual and physical disabilities.
+Through exploration of neurological structures and functions, historical definitions, diagnostic criteria, classification systems, and available supports and interventions, students develop the knowledge and skills necessary to discuss the needs of people with exceptionalities.

 Credit Value:3